 The second choice of the French was Cardinal Altieri.
-Their first concern was Cardinal Bentivoglio, the Bishop of Palestrina.
+Their biggest concern was Cardinal Bentivoglio, the Bishop of Palestrina.
 He was one of the 'Old Cardinals' created by Paul V, and therefore thought to be pro-Spanish.
 He appeared, however, to be friendly to the France where he had been Nuncio from 1616-1621.
 Since the Spanish appeared to be pressing forward names of Cardinals of considerable seniority, Bentivoglio might well be a viable candidate for the French.
 His death during the Conclave was a disappointment to the French.
 After him was to come Cardinal Crescenzio, the 72 year old Bishop of Porto.
 Next was Cardinal Cennino, who had been ambassador of the Holy See in Spain (1618-1621), and who was currently Suburbicarian Bishop of Sabina.

 The Imperial Ambassador to the Conclave was Duke Federico Savelli.
 Odoardo Farnese, Duke of Parma, sent the Marchese of Soriano, to do whatever he could to ruin the Barberini.

 The Novendiales concluded on August 8, 1644, with a funeral oration pronounced by Msgr.
 Felice Contelori, Prefect of the Vatican Archives [Novaes, Introduzione I, 265].
 On the same day, the Ambassador of Spain, the Conde di Sirvella, arrived in Rome.